Henriiee/Henriiee/README.md

 ## Hi there 👋, I'm Henrie 💕
-I'm an engineer, Cyber Analyst, and Upcoming Dev😁.
+I'm an Engineer, Cyber Analyst, and Upcoming Dev😁.
 Here you'll find everything i've worked on or still working on.

 ---
 - 🌱 I’m currently learning: Cybersecurity and DevOps